Anadil90/animal-soundbook/README.md

 7. The staged code was pushed to the remote repository by using the command git push -u origin main, that sets the commits from the local machine to be automatically pointed towards the remote origin link and be pushed to the remote branch.
 By specifying -u on the command, the branch is set to be tracked automatically with every commit, and easily pushed by simply using the command git push

 ### Pre-requisites ###
 To view the project on your local machine, you will need vs code on your computer.
 The link to download vs code for your operating system platform is given here: [vs code] (https://code.visualstudio.com/).
 Other than that, you will need a web browser such as Google Chrome, Mozilla Firefox, or Microsoft Edge to launch the website locally on your machine.
-As this is a static website without interactive javascript elements, you can directly run the website by double clicking on the index.html file without the need for further dependencies.
+As this is a static website without interactive javascript elements, it is possible to  directly run the website by double clicking on the index.html file without the need for further dependencies.
+However, the recommended way to live view the website while working on the codebase is to use the extention live server by Ritwick Dey.
+You can install the extention by going to the extentions menu on the left side (the icon with the four square tiles with one broken off).
+This extention allows you to automatically reload the integrated browser on vs code when the code changes, allowing for a smoother workflow.
+The extention will show up first when you search for it on the extentions menu.

 ### Cloning and getting ready to contribute ###
 To start working on the project for further improvements (that you may have in mind), you will need to clone the respository.
 To do so, you can either do it with the following command: gh repo clone Anadil90/animal-soundbook, or use the command to clone with the web url:  git clone https://github.com/Anadil90/animal-soundbook.git from the terminal in vs code.
 Alternatively, you can also download the entire project by clicking on the code button and then the download zip link.
 You will then need to extract the contents of the zip file into a directory on your computer, such as documents.